damienhaynes/TraktRater/README.md

  * Click on the [**account**](http://thetvdb.com/?tab=userinfo) link in the toolbar.
  * Copy the 16 character string in the **Account Identifier** textbox.
  * Paste the account identifier into the corresponding text field in TraktRater.

+We also cache any data we get from [TVDb](http://thetvdb.com) so that subsequent retries do not take as long.
+The series cache expires every 7 days and the UserRatings every 1 day.
+The cache folder is located here:

+    WinVista/Windows7 : C:\Users\$(username)\AppData\Roaming\TraktRater
+    WinXP             : C:\Documents and Settings\Application Data\$(username)\TraktRater

+###TMDb###
+The [TMDb](http://themoviedb.org) provider supports movie ratings.
+TraktRater requires access to your account information.
+To allow Trakt Rater access to your account info follow these steps:

+ * Click on the **Start Request Process** in the Trakt Rater application.
+ * When a valid request token is recieved from [TMDb](http://themoviedb.org) you will be re-directed in a webbrowser to approve or deny Trakt Rater.
+ * Click on the **Allow Button** in webbrowser.
+ * You are now ready to import ratings from [TMDb](http://themoviedb.org), exit the browser and return to the application.

+If at any time you want to disable access or request persmission again you can click on the **Disable TMDb Support** link and then repeat steps above.

 Contributing
 ------------